-The E&TC will consist of members who represent the various components, noted below, of the IR-4 Project (one representative per component, except as noted):
+The E&TC consists of members who represent the following areas of the IR-4 Project:

 - Headquarters (HQ) Management or Study Director, Chair

 - HQ Management (if the chair is an HQ study director)